davidfrisch/projects_itc/README.md

 - Fulfill the client's request to calculate the fibonacci value and return it to the client.
 - Save the request in a MongoDB database.
-- Send the history of the client's query.
+- Send the history of the client old queries.

 Keywords: